peterbangert/sprawl-hvc-berlin/README.md

 2. The controls will adjust the spatial signals of the respective performer.
 The audio controls provided are reverb, distance, and azimuth,
     - Reverb controls can increase or decrease the amount of signal reflection in the acoustic space.
     - Distance controls virtually how far the performer is from a center point
-    - Azimuth and at which clockwise angle the performer is from 0 degrees.
+    - Azimuth controls at which angle the performer is from 0 degrees.

 3. Guess which audio source belongs to which performer shown on screen, and the results will be displayed when the performance is complete.